A.t. Richardson

 Richardson Cabernet Sauvignon 2012

 Actually a 2012 Hidden Label McLaren Vale Shiraz.
 A wine I bought as a company wine to give as gifts to good clients.
 Because of changing attitudes to company gifts in Australia the practice is discouraged particularly to Government Departments so my brother and I split the last dozen.
 This is a good McLaren Vale Shiraz from a good vintage showing dark chocolate and blackberry drinking at its peak.
-The early stern Tannins have softened and has developed into a lovely wine. — a year ago
+The early stern Tannins have softened and has developed into a lovely wine. — 2 years ago

 Ceccherini, Severn and 14 others liked this